palmerlab/behaviour_box/README.md

 -------------------

 ```
+optional arguments:
   -h, --help            show this help message and exit
-  -i ID, --ID ID        identifier for this animal/run
-  -w WEIGHT, --weight WEIGHT
-                        weight of the animal in grams
-  -m MODE, --mode MODE  the mode `h`abituaton or `o`perant, by default will
-                        look in the config table
+  -b, --blanks          include no stim trials
+  -lt LICKTHRES, --lickThres LICKTHRES
+                        set `lickThres` in arduino
+  --verbose             for debug this will print everything if enabled
   --repeats REPEATS     the number of times this block should repeat, by
                         default this is 1
-  -p, --punish          sets `break_wrongChoice` to True, incorrect licks will
-                        end an operant trial early
-  --verbose             for debug this will print everything if enabled
   -a, --auditory        switch to auditory stimulus instead of somatosensory
+  --port PORT           port that the Arduino is connected to
+  --t_stimDELAY T_STIMDELAY
+                        sets the time between succesive stimuli
+  --ITI ITI ITI         an interval for randomising between trials
+  -rdur T_RDUR, --t_rDUR T_RDUR
+                        set end time of reward epoch
+  --dur DUR DUR         Durations or to be passed to arduino as DUR_short and
+                        DUR_long
+  -m MODE, --mode MODE  the mode `h`abituaton or `o`perant, by default will
+                        look in the config table
+  --t_stimONSET T_STIMONSET
+                        sets the time after trigger to run the first stimulus
+  --datapath DATAPATH   path to save data to, by default is
+                        'C:/DATA/Andrew/wavesurfer/%YY%MM%DD'
+  -rs, --right_same     define the right port as correct for same stimulus
+  -i ID, --ID ID        identifier for this animal/run
   -bc, --bias_correct   turn on the bias correction for the random number
                         generator
-  -b, --blanks          include no stim trials
-  -rs, --right_same     define the right port as correct for same stimulus
-  -s, --single          use this flag for a single stimulus only
-  -lt LICKTHRES, --lickThres LICKTHRES
-                        set `lickThres` in arduino
-  -lc LCOUNT, --lcount LCOUNT
-                        set `minlickCount` in arduino
   -nlp NOLICK, --noLick NOLICK
                         set `t_noLickPer` in arduino
+  -w WEIGHT, --weight WEIGHT
+                        weight of the animal in grams
+  -N TRIAL_NUM, --trial_num TRIAL_NUM
+                        trial number to start at
   -td TRIALDUR, --trialDur TRIALDUR
                         set minimum trial duration
-  -rd t_rDELAY, --t_rDELAY t_rDELAY
+  -rdel T_RDELAY, --t_rDELAY T_RDELAY
                         set start time of reward epoch
-  -rend T_REWARDEND, --t_rewardEND T_REWARDEND
-                        set end time of reward epoch
+  -p, --punish          sets `break_wrongChoice` to True, incorrect licks will
+                        end an operant trial early
   -to TIMEOUT, --timeout TIMEOUT
                         set the timeout duration for incorrect licks
-  --dur DUR DUR         Durations or to be passed to arduino as DUR_short and
-                        DUR_long
-  --ITI ITI ITI         an interval for randomising between trials
+  -s, --single          use this flag for a single stimulus only
+  -lc LCOUNT, --lcount LCOUNT
+                        set `minlickCount` in arduino
   -L, --left
   -R, --right
-  -N TRIAL_NUM, --trial_num TRIAL_NUM
-                        trial number to start at
-  --datapath DATAPATH   path to save data to, by default is
-                        'C:/DATA/Andrew/wavesurfer/%YY%MM%DD'
-  --port PORT           port that the Arduino is connected to
 ```

 See Also [list of rejected arguments](http://xkcd.com/1692/)